Charley-Mann/blog.camunda.org/content/post/2019/08/camunda-bpm-7120-alpha2-released.md

 {{< figure src="case_insenitive_search.png" alt="A Case Insenitive Process Instance Search" >}}

 The Java and REST-API behave as we described in the [7.11.0-alpha3 Blog Post](https://blog.camunda.com/post/2019/03/camunda-bpm-7110-alpha3-released/).
-For more Information on how to use it, check how to use the [REST API](https://docs.camunda.org/manual/latest/reference/rest/process-instance/post-query/) or [JAVA API](https://docs.camunda.org/javadoc/camunda-bpm-platform/7.12/org/camunda/bpm/engine/runtime/ProcessInstanceQuery.html) in our documentation.
+For more information on how to use it, check how to use the [REST API](https://docs.camunda.org/manual/latest/reference/rest/process-instance/post-query/) or [JAVA API](https://docs.camunda.org/javadoc/camunda-bpm-platform/7.12/org/camunda/bpm/engine/runtime/ProcessInstanceQuery.html) in our documentation.

 ## Operation Log Annotations
 Some Actions require an explanation.
 With this release, we added the possibility to annotate Actions in the User Operation Log.
-This helps with auditing and can give a better understanding on why a certain action was performed.
+This helps with auditing and can give a better understanding of why a specific action was performed.

-This Function can be found in the User Operations Log in Cockpit and Admin and the column is enabled by default.
+This Function can be found in the User Operations Log in Cockpit and Admin.
+The column is enabled by default.

 {{< figure src="log_annotation.png" alt="A Annotated Operation Log Entry" >}}